 Trent University Honours Top Athletes and Celebrates History of Athletic Achievements

-Trent University's Department of Athletics and Recreation celebrated both athletic achievements and forty years of history during this evening's Athletic Awards Ceremony, held at the PSB Wilson Athletic Complex.
+Trent University's Department of Athletics and Recreation celebrated both athletic achievements and forty years of history during the Athletic Awards Ceremony, held at the PSB Wilson Athletic Complex on March 23.

 Leath Swierenga and Angela Dafoe were awarded the Arthur Cup, the University's most prestigious award for graduates who have demonstrated outstanding contribution, sportsmanship, participation, and leadership in the athletic programs.